Prescribing Controlled Dangerous Substances

 This six-hour course addressing the key concepts required to safely prescribe controlled substances meets the requirements for Advanced Practice Nurses (ANP) to be licensed to prescribe Controlled Substances in NJ.
 Topics discussed include: the pharmacologic properties of various controlled drug substances, indications and considerations for safe utilization, prevention and management of addictions, prevention and management of impaired practice among health professionals, and the current New Jersey State licensure requirements related to prescribing controlled drug substances.
-Six contact hours will be awarded upon successful completion.
-This program requires computer and internet access.

 Nurse practitioners and nurse practitioner students planning to practice in New Jersey.